netherphp/standards/README.md

 Methods shall be declared as explicit as possible.
 Their arguments should have their accepted types declared as well as the return type of the method.
 The return type shall be placed nether the method.

 Methods which return nothing, meaning, not an explicit NULL, will even have their type declared as Void.

-Nullable types are more than permitted, they are encouraged if the API design would help to make your application easier to use.
+Void methods and functions will not "just end"
+- they will include explicit return when they are done.

 ```php
 <?php